 In this post we’re going to break down how to cook frozen french fries right on your Blackstone Griddle.
-It is not only possible, but the fries come out perfectly crispy and amazing.
+It is not only possible, but Blackstone Griddle Frozen French Fries come out perfectly crispy and amazing.
+Plus, no heating up your house with a hot oven or going through the mess of cleaning up a whole fryer for one batch of fries.

 Frozen Fries on the Blackstone Griddle